His briefing on Monday – The New York Times

 Reports from an active virus zone

-Karen Weise, a technology reporter for the Times, described a family in the Seattle area adapt to online instruction while their schools are closed to decrease the spread of the coronavirus.
+Karen Weise, a technology reporter for the Times, told a Seattle-area family that she is adapt to online instruction while schools are closed.
 We talked to her about how to deal with interruptions.

 How did the Peistrup family handle the first day of online classes?